 PUROS – ELEPHANT LODGE – LODGE – REST DAY

 A day of leisure.
 Once again, time to generally relax and enjoy the beauty of this lodge.
-The lodge staff will attend to your laundry and morning and afternoon game drives are provided by the resident guides as part of your included activities.
+The lodge staff will attend to your laundry and morning and afternoon game drives are provided by the resident guides.
 Do as little or as much as you like.
 (BLD)

 DESOLATION VALLEY WILDERNESS CAMP – CAMPING

-Once again, breathtaking scenery all day today as you meander along the 4wd back tracks of West Namibia.
+Breathtaking scenery all day today as you meander along the 4WD back tracks of East Namibia.
 A long interesting drive with the occasional sighting of gemsbok, ostrich and of course springbok.
-Your destination is Desolation Valley with its dark and sinister rock formations, a region very popular once again with Namibia’s 4WD clubs.
+Our destination is Desolation Valley, with its dark and sinister rock formations, a region very popular with Namibia’s 4WD clubs.
 Desolation Valley is spectacular and camping wild here will be a wonderful experience.
 No camp grounds, so no flush toilets, however, the vehicles are fitted with very practical working hot showers.
-If need be, all will get a good wash before bed tonight.
 The stars at night will provide the finishing touch to a wonderful scenic day.
-Said before, but for Aussie 4WD enthusiasts, Namibia’s wild desert areas feel very comfortable and familiar.
 (BD)

 KHORIXAS – MOPANE LODGE – LODGE

-After any early breakfast, you hit the trail and your morning journey will take you up and out of this wild remote landscape and abruptly you will emerge into the lush green swamp areas of the Huab River.
-Your route now takes you along this riverbed.
+After any early breakfast, we hit the trail and our morning journey will take you up and out of this wild remote landscape and abruptly we will emerge into the lush green swamp areas of the Huab River.
+Our route now takes us along this riverbed.

 Route finding will always be a challenge on this trip and it is very easy to lose the tracks in many of the areas you have traversed.
 Sat Navigation, loaded with ‘Tracks 4 Africa’ will always be there to rescue you from any geographical embarrassment.
-Also, you always have the backup assistance of your two man 0360 guide team.
+Also, you always have the backup assistance our two-man 0360 guide team.

 Following the Huab River back to civilisation with a stop enroute for lunch.
 Always keep an eye out for Desert Elephant, they have been known to drop in unexpectedly for lunch.
-Once out of the river beds, graded roads bring you to very comfortable accommodation at the Mopane Lodge.
-This area of Namibia is known as Damaraland and for many, claimed to be the most scenic and beautiful.
+Once out of the river beds, graded roads bring us to very comfortable accommodation at the Mopane Lodge.
+This area of Namibia is known as Damaraland and claimed to be the most scenic and beautiful by many.
 Depending on the group feelings, time and weather, there are many sightseeing attractions you could visit in this region in the afternoon.
 The area is rich in Bushman history and their art work can be viewed on the rocks and caves in this area.
 The ability of the Bushmen to survive and live in this environment is legendary.
 (BD)

 SPITZKOPPE SAFARI CAMP – CAMPING

-Your camp tonight is in the shadow of Spitzkoppe, “the Matterhorn of Namibia”.
+Our camp tonight is in the shadow of Spitzkoppe, “the Matterhorn of Namibia”.
 It is just one of a group of bald granite peaks the highest of which rises to 1,784 metres over the Namibian desert.
-Once again a beautiful campsite.
+Once again, a beautiful campsite.
 (BD)

 CAMP SITE – EAST OF WINDHOEK

-There are a number of route options to select from to bring you back to Windhoek.
-As with the entire journey, small decisions on which roads or 4WD tracks to be taken for the best results will be made as you progress.
+There are many route options to select from to bring us back to Windhoek.
+As with the entire journey, small decisions on which roads or 4WD tracks to be taken for the best results will be made as we progress.
 This is all part of the overlanding experience.
 The preselected route for today does not take the more direct main roads but will follow mostly gravel roads less used by the travelling public.
-The plan is to travel through Windhoek and make camp on Highway (B6) heading east to Botswana.
-Arrangements have been made to have a fresh change of bedding and towels for each vehicle waiting for you at the campsite tonight.
+Famous Joe’s Beerhouse is just around the corner from Urban Camp, our base for the night.
+Arrangements have been made to have a fresh change of bedding and towels for each vehicle waiting for you at Urban campsite tonight.
 (B)

 BOTSWANA – TAUTONA LODGE -CAMPING

-An early breakfast and hit the road.
+Up for a very early breakfast and hit the road in order to miss the early morning work traffic in Windhoek.
 It’s a long journey today.
 Being Australian and therefore familiar with long haul drives on straight roads will help.
-The route takes you across the ‘celebrated’ Trans Kalahari High-Way famous in Southern Africa for its long stretches of bitumen road with barely a turn.
+The route takes us across the ‘celebrated’ Trans Kalahari highway, famous in Southern Africa for its long stretches of bitumen road with barely a turn.

 The occasional sighting of gemsbok, kudu, horses, cattle, jackal, yellow hornbills, zebra, baboon, warthog, donkeys and springbok break the monotony.
-Crossing the border into Botswana is an easy process and then the journey continues relentlessly across the Kalahari Desert to your “oasis’ campsite at Tautona camp on main highway (A3) heading north towards the Okavango Delta.
+Crossing the border into Botswana is an easy process and then the journey continues across the Kalahari Desert to our ‘oasis’ campsite at Tautona camp on Main Highway (A3) heading north towards the Okavango Delta.
 Tautona Camp has modern facilities including hot showers and flush toilets.
-Another night camped under the stars.
+A night camped under the stars.

 MAUN – MOCHABA CROSSING LODGE – CAMPING

-The scenery will start to change today the further north you head towards Maun, the bustling safari capital and southern step off point into the Okavango Delta Eco system.
+The scenery will start to change today the further north we head towards Maun the bustling safari capital and southern step off point into the Okavango Delta ecosystem.

-The vast Delta eco system is made up of three different systems.
-Firstly, the river and deep channels and as well the fresh water swamp areas and lastly the dry plains areas that are watered by the river systems.
-During your journey over the coming days through to Kasane in the north, you will explore all three regions.
+The vast Delta ecosystem is made up of three different systems: the river and deep channels, the fresh water swamp areas and the dry plains areas that are watered by the river systems.
+During our journey over the coming days through to Kasane in the north, we will explore all three regions.

-On arriving in Maun, it’s time to shop and reprovision for your camping adventures in the coming days.
-You camp tonight in a very pleasent private camp ground not far from Maun at Mochaba Crossing Lodge with excellent camp facilities.
-As with all lodge camp grounds, the lodge facilities are made available to all campers.
+On arriving in Maun, it’s time to shop and reprovision for our camping adventures in the coming days.
+We camp tonight in a very pleasant private campground set amongst shady trees not far from Maun.
 (BD)

 OKAVANGO DELTA – MOPIRI FLY CAMP -CAMPING

-You will leave your vehicles at Mochaba Lodge and a short road transfer by our local agents brings you to a boat entry point into the Okavango wetlands.
-Here you will be transported by Mekoro (local canoe) expertly poled by local tribesmen, along the narrow reed lined waterways in this truly amazing eco system.
-Your polers will set up a fly camp on one of the many small islands.
+We will leave the vehicles at Okavango River Lodge and journey by Mekoro (local canoe) expertly poled by local tribesmen, along the narrow reed lined waterways in this truly amazing eco system.
+Our polers will set up a fly camp on one of the many small islands.

-Over the remaining part of today, you will explore the area by canoe and on foot and camp here tonight.
-Your guides will prepare all meals and dinner will be served around a roaring campfire.
+Over the remaining part of today, we will explore the area by canoe and on foot and camp here tonight.
+Our guides will prepare all meals and dinner will be served around a roaring campfire.
 (BLD)

 MOREMI AREA – MANKWE LODGE – CAMPING

-After an early morning walk, then breakfast, it’s back into the Mekoros for the trip back to the landing and then by vehicle back to Mochaba Lodge to collect your vehicles and continue the adventure into the Okavango ecosystem.
-As it will be a late start from Mochaba, it is only a short driving day towards Moremi, Khwai and the Savuti area searching for wildlife all the way.
-Your campsite tonight is very remote.
+After an early morning walk and breakfast, it’s back into the Mekoros for the trip back to the landing and then by vehicle back to our private campsite to collect your vehicles and continue the adventure into the Okavango ecosystem.
+As it will be a late start from camp, it is only a short driving day towards Moremi, searching for wildlife all the way.
+The campsite tonight is very remote.
 There are frequent sightings of wild dogs, hyena, elephant and lions in this area.
 Dinner around a blazing camp fire is a nice way to finish the day.
-To sleep at night, snug and safe in your “rooftop penthouse” listening for the sounds of lions calling in the distance is a memory you will never forget.
 (BD)

 KHWAI AREA – LODGE

-After a full day of game viewing with a stop for lunch at a picnic spot, you will arrive at your very comfortable lodge for the night.
-A few drinks at the Lodge bar followed by a wonderful dinner is a nice way to finish the day.
+After a full day of game viewing with a stop for lunch at a picnic spot, we will arrive at our very comfortable lodge for the night.
+A few drinks at the Lodge bar, followed by a wonderful dinner is a nice way to finish the day.
 (BD)

 Famous for its large elephant herds, the Savuti, Linyanti and Chobe areas will not disappoint for the quantity and quality of animals and birds you are likely to see during your explorations in these areas.
 Large herds of Cape Buffalo are common, as are Burchell’s Zebra and family groups of Giraffe.
 Baboons, Warthog, Vervet monkeys, Jackal, Lions, Honey Badgers, Banded Mongoose and hopefully cheetah on the open flood plains and leopard are often spotted especially by those fortunate to be camping within the park such as your Team.
 The list is endless, Wild Dog, Hyena, Hippos, 19 species of antelope, from the 700kg Eland to the 7kg Sharpe’s Grysbok, your days and nights will hopefully provide wildlife encounters that will enthral.